beaker-project/beaker/documentation/user-guide/customizing-installation.rst

     Note that the network device used for installation is always set to start on boot with DHCP activation.

+``conflicts_groups``
+    This is a list of comps.xml group ids (without the @ symbol) which contain packages conflicting with the rest of the package set, e.g. Samba 3 vs.
+    Samba 4.
+Empty list is a valid value as well so templates can iterate over the list without testing if the variable has been defined.
+Usually applicable for RHEL and CentOS.

 ``contained_harness``
     If specified, runs the test harness and hence the tasks in a Docker container.
 The test harness to be run defaults to "restraint".
 A